Philadelphia II (Frigate)

 The second Philadelphia, a frigate originally named City of Philadelphia, was built at Philadelphia, Pa., for the United States Government by the citizens of the city in 1798-1799.
 She was designed by Josiah Fox and built by Samuel Humphreys, Nathaniel Hutton, and John Delavue.
 Her carved work was done by William Rush of Philadelphia.
-Philadelphia was laid down about 14 November 1798; launched 28 November 1799; and commissioned 5 April 1800, Capt.
+Philadelphia was laid down about 14 November 1798; launched on 28 November 1799; and commissioned on 5 April 1800, Capt.
 Stephen Decatur, Sr., in command.

 Putting to sea for duty in the West Indies, the frigate arrived on the Guadaloupe Station in May 1800 and relieved frigate Constellation.
 During this cruise she captured five French armed vessels and recaptured six merchant ships which had fallen into French hands.

 Returning home in March 1801, Philadelphia was ordered to prepare for a year's cruise in the Mediterranean as part of a squadron commanded by Commodore Richard Hale.
 At his own request, Decatur was relieved of the command of Philadelphia by Capt.
 Samuel Barron.
-The squadron, with Commodore Hale in frigate President, arrived Gibraltar 1 July.
-Philadelphia was directed to cruise the Straits and blockade the coast of Tripoli, the Bashaw having seized American merchantmen for ransom and threatened to make war on the United States.
+The squadron, with Commodore Hale in frigate President, arrived at Gibraltar on 1 July.
+Philadelphia was directed to cruise the Straits and blockade the coast of Tripoli, the Bashaw having seized U.S. merchantmen for ransom and threatened to make war on the United States.

 Three months later, Capt.
-Edward Preble (then in Constitution at Syracuse, Sicily planning a campaign against Tripoli come Spring) organized a port raid against the poorly defended frigate in Tripoli harbor.
-A captured Tripolitan ketch, commissioned as Intrepid and commanded by Lieutenant Stephen Decatur, sailed in company with brig Syren in early February.
+Edward Preble (then in Constitution at Syracuse, Sicily, planning a campaign against Tripoli come Spring) organized a port raid against the poorly defended frigate in Tripoli harbor.
+A captured Tripolitan ketch, commissioned as Intrepid and commanded by Lt.
+Stephen Decatur, sailed in company with the brig Syren in early February.

-Within fifteen minutes the frigate was fired and flames literally chased the attackers out of the ship, violent winds sweeping the fire out of hatchways, gun ports and scupper holes.
+Within fifteen minutes, the frigate was set ablaze and flames literally chased the attackers out of the ship, violent winds sweeping the fire out of hatchways, gun ports and scupper holes.
 Intrepid pulled furiously away, just escaping the rising flames that engulfed the rigging and tops of the burning frigate.
-As Midshipman Ralph Izard Jr. later wrote, “It is a miracle that our little vessel escaped the flames, lying within two feet of them & to leeward also!”
+As Midshipman Ralph Izard Jr., later marvelled, “It is a miracle that our little vessel escaped the flames, lying within two feet of them & to leeward also!”
 Philadelphia drfted as she burned, coming ashore under the walls of the Pasha’s castle.

-Updated, Dr. Timothy L. Francis, 02 Novenber 2007
+Updated, Dr. Timothy L. Francis